atbuy/pyurbandict/README.md

-# pyurbandict
+# python-urbandict

-This is a python project, that fetches definitions of words from urban dictionary.
+This is a python project, that fetches definitions of words from urban dictionary's public API.

 Future additions.
 PRs are always welcome :)
 * Calculate ratio of `thumbs_up` and `thumbs_down` and decide the probability of a correct definition.